bvweerd/dynamic_energy_contract_calculator/README.md

 ### Solar Bonus Feature

 When enabled, the integration automatically calculates solar bonus (zonnebonus) for electricity production.
 This feature:
-- Tracks production during daylight hours (sunrise to sunset)
+- Tracks production during daylight hours (sunrise to sunset based on Home Assistant's sun entity)
 - Applies a configurable bonus percentage (default 10%)
 - Respects annual kWh limits (default 7,500 kWh)
 - Only applies when production compensation is positive
 - Automatically resets on contract anniversary (when contract start date is configured)
 - Falls back to calendar year reset if no contract start date is set
+- Uses exact sunrise/sunset times, which may result in fractional hour/quarter-hour periods in price data

 **Contract Anniversary Reset:**
 - Configure `contract_start_date` (format: YYYY-MM-DD) to track limits from your contract start date